 The Law of Karma

+For many, the notion of karma is a common theme throughout their life.
+The adage what goes around comes around is identified by those unfairly treated.
+The understanding is that dishonest acts against other people eventually catch up to the offender.
 Karma is far more complicated and yet simpler than that.
 Karma functions within the backdrop of our lives.
 Newton’s Third Law states that every action has an equal and opposite reaction.
-There is a cause and effect, so that every action creates another reaction which in turn produces a new counteraction.
-Thus an endless chain of actions and reactions is created.
+There is a cause and effect, so that every action creates another reaction, which produces a new counteraction.
+Thus, an endless chain of actions and reactions is created.